maptiler/maptiler-sdk-js/readme.md

 The list of supported languages is built-in and can be found [here](src/language.ts).
 In addition, there are spacial language *flags*:
 - `Language.AUTO` **[DEFAULT]** uses the language defined in the web browser
+- `Language.STYLE_LOCK` to strictly use the language defined in the style.
+Prevents any further language update
 - `Language.LOCAL` uses the language local to each country
 - `Language.LATIN` uses a default with latin characters
 - `Language.NON_LATIN` uses a default with non-latin characters